adnjoo/subscriptions/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-Made with ❤️ using Next.js
+Made with ❤️ by Drew123